Kairos-T/kairostay.com/README.md

 Revamped portfolio site built with React with Parallax, React Three Fibre, Tailwind and a bunch of other stuff :D

 ## Table of Contents
-This README might get a little lengthy, so heres a ToC to help you get around.
 - [Getting Started](#getting-started)
 - [Features](#features)
 - [References](#references)